Font Utilities¶

 fw(n) — Font Weight Helper¶

-Adjusts font weight relative to the current base weight from rcParams.
+Adjusts font weight relative to the current base weight from your active style.
+Each step corresponds to one standard weight increment (100).

 Signature: